Matt-BMaking/PrivateDefensePropertyMatt/privatepropertydefenseact.md

 b.
 For the purposes of this act, “law enforcement” shall encompass any and all state actors with the power to arrest, as well as members of the National Guard, acting in official capacity.

 c.
 For the purposes of this act, "property owners" shall mean the owner of a property as defined by the [Bureau of Land Management](https://trello.com/b/v2fxXXhn/land-management-database) while they are the premesis of their claimed land.
+For government buildings, the property owner shall be the highest ranking executive official related to the use of the building.

 d.
 For the purposes of this act, designees of property owners shall carry the same authority and prividges as the property owner as perscribed within this piece of legislation.

 ---
 <div align="center">